 Most adult children feel some responsibility for taking care of their aging parents if they become physically and/or mentally incapable of looking after themselves.
 This care is considered to be done out of love and affection, and no money changes hands or is expected to do so unless a legal agreement is drawn up.

 Family caregivers are often unpaid, which seems fine initially, but this role can last for many years.
-Problems can arise down the road if family members are no longer capable of providing adequate care for their loved ones, but professional care is unaffordable.
-If the care recipient has more than a very limited amount of assets ($2,000 for a single person is the rule of thumb), they will not qualify for assistance with long-term care costs through Medicaid until they have spent down or otherwise reduced their excess assets.
+Problems can arise down the road if family members are no longer capable of providing adequate care for their loved ones but find that professional care is unaffordable.
+If a senior has more than a very limited amount of assets ($2,000 for a single person is the rule of thumb), they will not qualify for assistance with long-term care costs through Medicaid until they have spent down or otherwise reduced their excess assets.

 If Mom reimburses you for the care you provided over the past few years and then applies for Medicaid, she will face a long penalty period during which she will be ineligible for Medicaid assistance.
 In fact, unless there is an explicit written agreement that sets forth terms of compensation, state Medicaid programs will consider even current payments made to a caregiver to be gifts as well.

-It may seem like it isn’t possible for caregivers to be compensated for the assistance they provide without jeopardizing their aging loved ones’ Medicaid eligibility, but there is a way.
+It may seem like it isn’t possible for caregivers to get paid for the assistance they provide without jeopardizing their aging loved ones’ Medicaid eligibility, but there is a way.
 It is called a personal care agreement, and setting one up only requires open communication between caregiver and care recipient, some forethought, and, in some cases, a meeting with an elder law attorney.